iguanajuice/sway-sensible-defaults/README.md

 - `install/fedora.sh` if you are using Fedora/Nobara

 **WARNING:** This will overwrite any existing config for sway, waybar, and foot.
 Make sure to back them up if you still need them.

+Once in sway, please press Ctrl+Super+C and read through the config.